 Scrape all of the roasted vegetables into a blender jar and blend until either a chunky or smooth purée forms (the consistency of your obe ata is up to you; we like a smoother sauce for when it is used for stews and a chunkier one when it is used as a dip or condiment).

 Transfer vegetable purée to a Dutch oven.
 Stir in chicken stock, remaining 3 tablespoons (45ml) palm oil, canola oil, curry powder, and Cameroon pepper.
 Bring to a simmer.
 Season lightly with salt, then simmer until sauce is reduced to a good stew-like thickness that can coat pieces of meat well, about 1 hour.
 If desired, season with additional curry powder and/or Cameroon pepper to meet your desired flavor and spice level.

 If serving with chicken, add cooked chicken to the Dutch oven and simmer until chicken is warmed through, about 15 minutes.
 Serve with warm rice and garnish with torn basil leaves, if desired.

 Alternatively, you can continue to cook down the sauce until it thickens to a dip-like consistency, about 3 hours; the oils will break from the sauce in this time and fry the vegetable purée, deepening its flavor further.

-If you are unable to find Fresno chiles, you can substitute that amount with another mild red chili.
-The number of hot chili peppers called for here doesn't make a very spicy sauce, so feel free to add as many more as you wish based on your own tolerance for spiciness.
+If you are unable to find Fresno chiles, you can substitute that amount with another mild red chiles.
+The number of hot chile peppers called for here doesn't make a very spicy sauce, so feel free to add as many more as you wish based on your own tolerance for spiciness.